-Top 5 Best Kitchen Soap Dispensers of 2018
+Top 5 Best Kitchen Built In Soap Dispensers of 2018

 Kitchen soap dispensers are small, faucet-like spouts that are installed in your sink.
 Instead of gushing water, they pump soap.

-They basically do the same thing as the individual bottles of hand soap and dish-washing soap that you buy at the grocery store, but they're permanent fixtures in your sink instead of throwaway containers.
+They do the same thing as the individual bottles of hand soap and dishwashing soap that you buy at the grocery store, but they're permanent fixtures in your sink instead of throwaway containers.
 For this reason, they're also called "built-in soap dispensers" because they're built directly into the architecture.

-There are hundreds if not thousands of soap dispensers on the market.
+There are hundreds if not thousands of built-in soap dispensers on the market.
 How do you know which ones are worth buying?
-Here are just a few of our top picks.
+Check out our top picks below.

 1. Premier 552029 Deck-Mounted Soap Dispenser - Our Top Pick